Ready in just 30 minutes, shrimp and sausage skillet is ideal for weeknight dinners. Serve it on top of cauliflower rice for a complete low carb meal.

 Since I only had frozen shrimp, I decided to just add them frozen to the skillet.
 But if you have fresh or defrosted shrimp, that would work too.
 Simply reduce the cooking time to 5 minutes instead of 10.

-This shrimp and sausage skillet dish is truly spicy!
+This dish is truly spicy!
 So if you don’t like your food very spicy, use just half the listed amount of crushed red peppers.

 Is this a healthy recipe?

 My own personal choice is to consume processed meats in moderation.
-So I make shrimp and sausage skillet on occasion, not every week.
+So I make this recipe on occasion, not every week.

 How to serve shrimp and sausage skillet